Compression and Conditional Emulation of Climate Model Output: The Data

 \section{The Data}

-The Community Earth System Model (CESM) large ensemble project (CESM-LE) \citep{kay2015} provides publicly available data from 40 ensemble model runs spanning the time period 1920-2100.
+The CESM-LE project provides publicly available data from 40 ensemble model runs spanning the time period 1920-2100.
 We consider compression and decompression of one year (2081) of daily mean temperature fields from one ensemble member.
 The temperature values are reported on a $190 \times 288$ latitude $\times$ longitude grid, giving $n=54,720$ temperature values each day, and thus the entire year of daily data has 19.97 million observations.

 Let $Y(x,t)$ denote the daily mean temperature (in Celsius) at spatial location $x$ and day $t \in 1,\ldots,T = 365$.
 It is clear that the first- and second-order properties of the time series vary substantially around the globe.
 To see this, we plot in Figure \ref{timeseries} time series from pixels nearest Chicago, Mumbai, the southern Atlantic Ocean, and Ross Island in Antarctica.
 Visual inspection of the time series indicates that the means, the seasonal cycles, the variances, and the autocorrelations are quite different in the four series.
 Such characteristics of the time series can be studied by examining their Fourier coefficients.
 The discrete Fourier transform (DFT) over time at each pixel is given by